 I’m so excited to see many of my friends actively engaging in trying to live lives of love.
 It continues to be a personal mission of mine to encourage and inspire people to love well.
 Learning to live loved and live love is a truly transforming way to impact ourselves, homes, cities, and the world.
 As I have written extensively elsewhere, the kind of love by its nature is a self-giving, self-emptying love.
 This means it's much more than the way we love potato chips or chicken wings and much more than the kind of love that consumes the life of another for our own satisfaction.
 I am talking about a rugged, deep, healing transformative love.
 For the Spiritual among you, I speak of divine love or, more specifically, the God-who-loves.

 Sometimes our faith can be a stumbling block because we form God as just a better version of ourselves, who coincidently loves the same people we do and hates the ones we hate.
-We can get caught in a bit of mind game where we can feel justified, and even righteous hating another person or group.
+We can get caught in a bit of a mind game where we can feel justified and even righteous hating another person or group.
 As we learn to jettison these shallow images of God, we can go much deeper on the journey of becoming love.

 Piously ignoring our anger is not a spiritual virtue